 The Funds recognise financial assets and financial liabilities on the date they become parties to the contractual agreement.
 Financial assets and liabilities at fair value through profit or loss are initially recognised at fair value.
 Transaction costs are expensed as incurred in the Statements of Comprehensive Income.
-Financial assets at fair value through profit or loss are derecognised when the rights to receive cash flows from the investments have expired or the Funds have transferred substantially all of the risks and rewards of ownership.
+Financial assets at fair value through profit or loss are derecognised when the rights to receive cash flows from the investments have expired or the Funds have transferred substantially allial retained and rewards of ownership.
 This occurs upon maturity or disposal of the asset.
-Financial liabilities at fair value through profit or loss are derecognised when the obligation under the liability is discharged, cancelled or expires.
-Subsequent to initial recognition, all financial assets and liabilities at fair value through the profit or loss are measured at fair value.
+Financial liabilities at fair value through the profit or loss are derecognised when the obligation under the liability is discharged, cancelled or expires.
+Subsequent of liabilities at fair value through the profit or loss are measured at fair value.
 Gains and losses arising from changes in the fair value are recognised in the Statements of Comprehensive Income when they arise.
-Any gain or loss arising on derecognition of the financial asset or financial liability at fair value through profit or loss is included in the Statements of Comprehensive Income in the period the item is derecognised.
+Any gain or loss are included in the Statements of Comprehensive Income in the period the item is derecognised.
 Gains or losses are calculated as the difference between the disposal proceeds and the carrying amount of the item.
 Interest and dividend income are separately recognised in the Statements of Comprehensive Income.
 Purchases and sales of investments are recognised on the trade date, the date on which the Funds commit to purchase or sell the investment.